vtbag/inspection-chamber/README.md

 The @vtbag website can be found at https://vtbag.pages.dev/

 ## !!!
 News !!!
+v1.0.4 improves opening the Chamber on mobiles, adds an explicit close button to the inner panel and fixes some styling issues.

+For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

+## What happend so far:

 v1.0.3 fixes some teething issues.
 The main areas affected are:
 * Better integration into same-document and cross-document transitions.
 * Further optimizations for identifying transition elements on the screen.

-For details, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## What is it?